tommytran732/Ocelot/README.md

 # Notes:
 This is my repository with the modifications mentioned [here](https://github.com/umass-compsci220/Ocelot/issues/131) to self host it.

-To deploy, setup 2 subdomain for Ocelot.
+To deploy, setup 2 subdomains for Ocelot.
 One for the front end, one for the backend.

 1. Set up GCP